Kinovea/kinovea-docs/source/capture/userinterface.rst

 Load (%)
 ********
+This value describes how much Kinovea is struggling to keep up with the camera framerate.
-This value is computed as the time taken to process one frame divided by the interval between frames.
+It is computed as the time taken to process one frame divided by the interval between frames.

 When this value is near 100% it means it takes Kinovea the same amount of time to process one frame as the time budget it has for that frame, if it goes over 100% dropped frames may occur.